 Akagera National Park

 Akagera national park found in eastern Rwanda is a 2500 sq km of mainly Savannah land.
-The park is named after Kagera River that flows along Rwanda’s eastern boundary.
+This marks Akagera National Park as the only savannah park.
+The park’s name was derived from Kagera River (Alexandra Nile) that flows along Rwanda’s eastern boundary.
 The river feeds into Lake Ihema and other smaller lakes in and around the park.
 The park protects an African Savannah landscape of acacia and bush, with patches of open grassland and a dozen swampy lakes.
 It has exceptional levels of biodiversity and forms a large protected wetland.
 Akagera national park is the only Savannah national park in Rwanda and the only place to sight most of the large mammals while on safari.
 Whereas there are forest elephants in the other parks, it is very difficult to sight them.
 Explore the park in the comfort of your safari vehicle while on a game drive.

 The park is home to a variety of wildlife which include, elephants, buffalos, giraffe, zebras, leopards, hyenas, lions.
 It is home to several antelopes like bushbucks, Topis, Oribis, water-buck, roan antelope and duiker, bohor reedbuck, klipspringer, impala and world largest antelope – the Cape eland.